rmaliyan/Vintage-Desk-Calculator/state-behavior-template.md

 [v] 15*8 M+ / 8 becomes 1208.
 Appending 8 instead of starting to compose second operand.
 [v] Add favicon
 [v] Treating anything numerically zero (after trimming) as “divide by zero” (0.0 or 0.0000000001).
-[-] While handling key pressing, avoid default behaviour only for the keys that are mapped so the browser hotkeys are not broken.
+[v] While handling key pressing, avoid default behaviour only for the keys that are mapped so the browser hox`  x   tkeys are not broken.
-[-] Add current value to clipboard on Ctrl+C
+[v] Add current value to clipboard on Ctrl+C
 [x] Try adding hover state
 [-] Find a way to better convey that adding jsdoc comments before functions is a conscious decision to introduce myself to the standards
 [-] Rewrite beheviour template.